Skip to content

 When you're discussing code and want to capture a task:

-Use Quadro to create a task: "Implement JWT token generation"
+Use Quadro to create a task: "Implement JWT token generation" with description "Add function to generate and sign JWT tokens using HS256 algorithm with 1-hour expiration"

 The task file appears in your tasks/ directory.